 - Reporting to provide details about what has happened/is happening

-Here’s a list of the Top IT Infrastructure Monitoring Tools & Software of 2017:
+Here's the Best IT Infrastructure Monitoring Tools & Software of 2020:

 1. Solarwinds Network Performance Monitor (NPM)